Invariance of immersed Floer cohomology under Lagrangian surgery: Holomorphic disks and neck-stretching

-Pseudoholomorphic maps near the pre-glued solution are cut out locally by a smooth map of Banach spaces.
-Given a smooth map $u: S^\delta \to X$ denote the space of infinitesimal deformations

-preserving the condition $u(w_\pm) \in Y$.
-Given an element $m \in \M_\Gamma^i$ and a section $\xi: S^\delta \to u^* TX$ define as in Abouzaid \cite[5.38]{ab:ex} a norm based on the decomposition of the section into a part constant on the neck and the difference:
+Holomorphic maps near the pre-glued solution are cut out locally by a smooth map of Banach spaces.
+Given an element $m \in \M_\Gamma^i$ and a section $\xi: S^\delta \to u^* TX^{\delta}$ define as in Abouzaid \cite[5.38]{ab:ex} a norm based on the decomposition of the section into a part constant on the neck and the difference: